Last updated on July 27th, 2019 at 04:42 pm

 The weather was absolutely awful and Avery was tired, so we decided not to stay out for Friday’s headliner Mark Ronson.
 However, we still managed to hear his set all the way in our camp site, and by all accounts, he totally blew off the roof with a storming set.
 A shame we missed him, but there were still plenty of acts to look forward to over the weekend.

 So, our first two days at Camp Bestival were quite the experience.
 You can read about the Saturday and Sunday in part 2 of our review, coming soon.

 This post is about Camp Bestival 2017 – read our review of Camp Bestival 2018

 ~ We were guests of Dorset Cereals and PodPads at Camp Bestival.
+This post contains affiliate links.
 Thank you for supporting the brands that make it possible for us to do what we love, which is creating delicious recipes that show healthy eating doesn’t have to be boring.
 All opinions are our own. ~